Alpine-DAV/ascent/src/docs/sphinx/Utilities.rst

 some dependencies such as MPI and Python need to be loaded into the user environment for Ascent to execute successfully.

-For example if the uberenv built MPI and the user machine also contains an installation of MPI, executing a command such as ``mpirun -np 4 cloverleaf_par`` will most definitely invoke the system MPI and not the MPI that Ascent was built with.
+For example, if the uberenv built MPI and the user's machine also contains an installation of MPI, executing a command such as ``mpirun -np 4 cloverleaf_par`` will most definitely invoke the system MPI and not the MPI that Ascent was built with.
 Mixing MPI versions or implementation will almost never result in successful execution and